intercontinental-academia/intercontinental-academia.github.io/content/Blog/Alex Cayco Gajic.md

 Look no more!

 In this post, we focus on Alex's research **"From movement to cognition: Understanding cerebella-cortical coordination for flexible learning"**.
-She explains it herself through a bite-sized video pitch.
+It's best to find out more from herself!
+She explains it all through a bite-sized video pitch.

 More about Alex: